-Once all admission requirements are met and unofficial proof of graduation is received, a School Official will countersign the enrollment agreement signifying formal acceptance to the College.
-If the proof of graduation or equivalent is not supplied prior to start, the enrollment agreement is cancelled.
-Additionally, official proof of graduation or equivalent is required within 30 days of starting class.
-Students without official proof of graduation or equivalent will be ineligible to continue classes and will lose the time and credits earned to that point.
+Once all admission requirements are met including valid proof of graduation, a School Official will countersign the enrollment agreement signifying final acceptance to the College.
+If final acceptance is not secured prior to start, the enrollment agreement is cancelled.

 On-Time Start Requirement